fosjump/fosjump/README.md

 ##### Why the generator?
-Because other static web generators are too complex for need of the project.
+Because other static web generators are too complex for the needs of the project. (pip install -r requirements.txt)

 ### How to contribute to **FOS Jump** ?